oktadev/okta-blog/_source/_posts/2022-07-29-python-okta.md

 4. Get the **Client ID** and the **Client Secret**.
 These map respectively to CLIENT_ID and CLIENT_SECRET in your `.okta.env` file.

 5. If you need your Organization URL, that's up in the right corner of your dashboard under your email address.
-Grab that URL and put it in the *okta.env* file for ORG_URL.
+Grab that URL and put it in the `.okta.env` file for ORG_URL.

 ### I have the wrong credentials in the Okta CLI